 Trade receivables are recognized initially at fair value and subsequently measured at amortized cost, less provision for impairment.
 Contractual payment terms span generally below three months.
 A provision for impairment of trade receivables is established on a case by case basis when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the effective interest rate.
-The amount of the provision is recognized in the income statement.
+The amount of the provision is recognized in the consolidated statements of profit and loss.